gavinkwoe/BeeFramework/README.md

 #Bee framework

-A rapid development framework for iOS applications for geek and nerds. :-)
+A rapid development framework for iOS applications, from geek. :-)

 --------------------